Pine Mountain Settlement School

 “A Pine Mountain Study in Civics” by Everett K. Wilson, 1937.
 Title Page. [study_civics_04title_pg.jpg]

-TAGS: Everett K. Wilson, John A. Spelman, III, PMSS publications, A Study in Civics, Pine Mountain Study in Civics, vocational education, government, curricula, rural communities, John Dewey, Glyn Morris, Arthur W. Dodd, Jr., August Angel, Fred J. Burkhard
+TAGS: Everett K. Wilson, John A. Spelman, III, PMSS publications, A Study in Civics, A Pine Mountain Study in Civics, vocational education, government, curricula, rural communities, John Dewey, Glyn Morris, Arthur W. Dodd, Jr., August Angel, Fred J. Burkhard

 In 1937, when A Study in Civics was written, Everett K. Wilson (1913-1999) was a young teacher just feeling his way in the educational program at the School.
 This small book published while Wilson was an intern in the Antioch College instructor program at Pine Mountain, grew from Wilson’s training in the field of sociology at Antioch in Ohio.
 It was eagerly welcomed as a concise guide for the students at Pine Mountain where civics was a core requirement of all students.
 Copies of the guide were reproduced by the school’s print shop under the direction of August Angel and Fred Burkhard.
 It included block prints by resident artist John Spelman III and strong endorsement by the School’s director, Glyn Morris.